Cut, also known as "make," refers to how well-proportioned a diamond's

 dimensions are.
 These proportions have the most significant impact on a diamond's overall beauty, sparkle, and worth.

-Diamond color is all about what you can't see.
+Color is all about what you can't see.
 Diamonds are valued by how closely they approach colorlessness – the less color, the higher their value.
-(The exception to this is fancy color diamonds, such as pinks and blues, which lie outside this color range.)
-Most diamonds found in jewelry stores run from colorless to near-colorless, with slight hints of yellow or brown.

 Clarity refers to the appearance of a diamond's unique "birthmarks" or characteristics.
 Because diamonds form deep within the earth, under extreme heat and pressure, some contain distinctive blemishes and inclusions.